Ausgabe 1, Band 5 – Mai 2009

 Arendt’s central enterprise in this text is to retrieve this now lost meaning of revolution by returning to the site from whence this concept first emerges on the political and historical stage: the American and French Revolutions.
 By returning to these two events Arendt seeks to critically examine how these two modern revolutions dealt with the problem of establishing new political communities and, from their failures and successes at this task, to understand and expose how the distortions in this concept were set on course.

 Before examining more closely her examination of these two events, it is important to first clarify what Arendt means by this notion of revolution as the constitution of freedom.
 Arendt’s concept of freedom rejects the Kantian and Rousseauian formulations of freedom as the individual freewill that is sovereign and pre-existing in man.
 For her, the equation of freedom with the free will internalizes the experience of freedom so that freedom is conceived as “the intercourse with one’s self (and)…no longer experienced in acting and in associating with others.”
-Freedom then is at its essence best expressed in the political realm as political freedom.40 It is thus not a transcendental ideal but as a world tangible reality, tied to our capacity as beginners to create spontaneous, new beginnings in the world, that is, to our capacity as creatures of action.
+Freedom then is at its essence best expressed in the political realm as political freedom.
+It is thus not a transcendental ideal but as a world tangible reality, tied to our capacity as beginners to create spontaneous, new beginnings in the world, that is, to our capacity as creatures of action.
 For Arendt, to be free and to act are the same.
 Because freedom is dependent upon being put into action by coming together in the public realm with others, it is incessantly threatened with loss and therefore needs a guaranteed public space to safeguard its appearance and continuance.
-Thus, freedom must be constituted, that is, there must be a “home for politics” in the Arendtian construct.41
+Thus, freedom must be constituted, that is, there must be a “home for politics” in the Arendtian construct.

 In On Revolution, Arendt tells us that it was this thirst for freedom, and in the American case in particular the “public happiness” elicited by the experience of freedom, that itself brought about revolution.
-She writes, “That there existed men in the Old World to dream of public freedom, that there were men in the New World who had tasted public happiness—these were ultimately the facts which caused the movement for restoration, for recovery of the old rights and liberties, to develop into revolution on either side of the Atlantic.”42 Yet, while the thirst for freedom was the “plot” moving and motivating the actors to revolution, it was a plot that was understood to be most fully actualized by the act of founding a new political community to ensure that this experience of freedom was preserved.
+She writes, “That there existed men in the Old World to dream of public freedom, that there were men in the New World who had tasted public happiness—these were ultimately the facts which caused the movement for restoration, for recovery of the old rights and liberties, to develop into revolution on either side of the Atlantic.”
+Yet, while the thirst for freedom was the “plot” moving and motivating the actors to revolution, it was a plot that was understood to be most fully actualized by the act of founding a new political community to ensure that this experience of freedom was preserved.
 The context of modern revolutions, however, radicalizes the act of founding by bringing it face to face with the problem of beginnings in ways previously unimagined by human beings.

 To be sure, the problem of beginnings inherent in foundings has itself always been radical.
 As she explains,

 It is in the very nature of a beginning to carry with itself a measure of complete arbitrariness.
 Not only is it not bound into a reliable chain of cause and effect, a chain in which each effect immediately turns into the cause for future developments, the begin-ning has, as it were, nothing whatsoever to hold on to; it is as though it came out of nowhere in either time and space.
-For a moment, the moment of beginning, it is as though the beginner had abolished the sequence of temporality itself, or as though the actors were thrown out of the temporal order and its continuity.43
+For a moment, the moment of beginning, it is as though the beginner had abolished the sequence of temporality itself, or as though the actors were thrown out of the temporal order and its continuity.

 The task of founding as the beginning of a new political community thus encounters two theoretical perplexities: first, this new beginning is a violation of the old order; second, bringing this radical disruption of an old order by reconstituting it in a new one involves establishing and justifying a new authority.
 In other words, to use Sièyes’ illuminating distinction, the pouvoir constituant and the pouvoir constitué come into conflict.

 As Arendt depicts it, for the pre-moderns this conflict is non-existent: the problem of beginnings is solved by the appearance of the Judeo-Christian God.
 The figure of God acts as a salve to tame the radical character of beginning.
-It curtails the arbitrary aspect of beginning by situating it in the hands of an “absolute beginner” whose “own beginnings are no longer subject to question” so that the event is “no longer arbitrary but rooted in something which…possesses a reason, a rationale of its own.”44 The problem of beginning thus appears unproblematic, at least not in the human sense; rather it was a divine problem for which there is no answer to the question “why?” only a “who” from which the beginning “springs and by which it is ‘explained’.”45
+It curtails the arbitrary aspect of beginning by situating it in the hands of an “absolute beginner” whose “own beginnings are no longer subject to question” so that the event is “no longer arbitrary but rooted in something which…possesses a reason, a rationale of its own.”
+The problem of beginning thus appears unproblematic, at least not in the human sense; rather it was a divine problem for which there is no answer to the question “why?” only a “who” from which the beginning “springs and by which it is ‘explained’.”

 Modernity problematizes this resolution by bringing to the fore the question of legitimacy.
 The issue of legitimacy emerges first, as a result of the rise of a purely secular realm, and second, by the very character of modern founding.
 With the rise of the secular, the Roman trinity of authority-religion-tradition is dismantled.
 For Arendt, this is something to be cautiously celebrated.
 Arendt appears to suggest that without the loosening of the bonds of tradition and authority exacted by the rise of the secular, the American and French revolutionaries would not dared to dream that a new authority could be declared apart from the English monarch or the ancien régime.
 The rise of the secular thus unleashed the full potentiality of human action.
 Yet this emancipation came at a price: it posed new difficulties for these men as they sought to legitimate their authority to constitute a new political realm.